autowarefoundation/autoware-documentation/docs/design/autoware-concepts/index.md

 Goals:

-- All open-source.
+- All open-source
-- Use case driven.
+- Use case driven
-- Real-time (predictable) framework with overrun handling.
+- Real-time (predictable) framework with overrun handling
-- Code quality.
+- Code quality

-Non-goals:

-- Accuracy of components